Ninfa Laurenzo: Legacy

 Since Laurenzo's death, her children became involved in restaurant ventures in the United States.
 Roland Laurenzo, his wife Blanca, and their son Domenic operated two El Tiempo Cantina locations which has now grown to eight El Tiempo Cantina Restaurants, Laurenzo's restaurant and an El Tiempo Taqueria.
 They also have three other sons; Dante, Rocco and Joseph who also help with the family restaurant business.
 Phyllis Laurenzo Mandola and her husband Tony Mandola operate Tony Mandola's Gulf Coast Kitchen.
 The Mandolas also own a small restaurant shop located beneath the triangle in Austin, TX.
 Gino Laurenzo operates Rio Grande Tex-Mex Grill in Washington Mills, New York.
 The family later established the restaurant "Laurenzo's" on Washington Avenue.
 Domenic Laurenzo served as the lead chef.
 Other individuals involved in the original Ninfa's business became involved in restaurant ventures in Greater Houston.

 The Ninfa R. Laurenzo Early Childhood Center, a Houston Independent School District school, is named after her.
-It opened in the northern hemisphere fall of 2004.
+It opened in the fall of 2004.

 Michael Cordúa, who established the Cordúa restaurant chain, credited Laurenzo as an inspiration as he had asked her for advice.